 The program starts in January of each year.
-Please visit http://schulich.yorku.ca for more information.
+For more information, please visit: http://schulich.yorku.ca/programs/mrei/.

 SCIENCE & TECHNOLOGY STUDIES

 The Graduate Program in Science & Technology Studies offers advanced training leading to the MA and PhD degrees.
 Research in Science and Technology Studies applies the methods and theories of the social sciences and humanities to the examination of scientific knowledge and technology, both past and present.
 Drawing upon the demonstrated expertise of a wide range of faculty, the program provides highly qualified students with a unique opportunity of doing specialized academic work in science and technology studies.